CTF-Citadel/ctf-citadel.github.io/src/content/docs/doc/infra.md

 This allows admins to easily modify flags, make fixes or make adjustments.

 This would most likely conflict with a distributed (multi-node) deployment of the infra-middleware.
+In that scenario, multiple connectiosn to the instances have to be opened to access the files.

+Two possible fixes/solutions to this:
+- Mount to network share (might cause a lot of io-wait)
+- A API will return the location of volume with a central dashboard

 ___